 MLG Capital focuses on assets with purchase price of $5-85MM+, which compared to public REITs and institutional investments, is usually a more fractured and fragmented industry.
 There are attractive investment opportunities and human error that occurs readily within the space.
 At MLG Capital, our job is to find opportunities in these mistakes, lean on our 3 decades of market knowledge, relationship and technology and correct them in order to create value for our investors.
 Start your real estate investment journey with us today.

-David Binder is Vice President at MLG Capital.
-As Vice President at MLG Capital, David focuses on operations primarily within the investor operations, capital sourcing, corporate data/technologies and company marketing realms, related to corporate objectives.
+David Binder is Senior Vice President at MLG Capital.
+David focuses on operations primarily within the investor operations, capital sourcing, corporate data/technologies and company marketing realms, related to corporate objectives.
 He joined MLG in 2014 to help the company launch its Fund series and previously held various positions with Wells Fargo, Wells Fargo Advantage Funds and a correspondent lending company.
 He has a bachelor’s degree in marketing with an emphasis on real estate.
 He is passionate about always digging deeper by asking “Why?”, seeing folks succeed in life and surrounding himself with those that are (much) smarter than him.